johnhenry/understate/readme.md

 The final piece of the puzzle is the *router*.
 It's job is to take "action" from another component in the application, and return a mutator function to be applied to the current state.
 It does this by selecting a builders based on an action and extracting parameters from that action.

-In fact, Routers are, strictly speaking, builders, as they take in a parameter, "action", and return a mutator function.
+Routers, strictly speaking, are builders, as they take in a parameter, "action", and return a mutator function.
 They are still; however, a useful abstraction when it comes to deciding how to handle updates.

 ###Signature